pxc/gitbook/text/54_Transfer_Protocols/0_Transfer_Protocols.markdown

 Fetching over an http/s URL will make Git use a slightly dumber protocol.
 In this case, all of the logic is entirely on the client side.
-The server requires no special setup - any static webserver will work fine if the git directory you are fetching from is in the webserver path.
+The server requires no special setup - any static webserver will work fine if the Git directory you are fetching from is in the webserver path.

 In order for this to work, you do need to run a single command on the server repo everytime anything is updated, though - linkgit:git-update-server-info[0],